maesoser/cloudflare_exporter/README.md

  - Removed [cli](https://github.com/urfave/cli) dependency.
  - Moved the collector to an specific file.
  - You can choose the listening port using `-prom-port`.
- - Now you can add multiple datasets like waf, http, workers, or net.
+ - Now you can add multiple datasets like waf, http, workers, net or dns.
  - If you have several zones but you only want to extract data from one of them you can use `-zone` to specify the **name** of the zone.
- - The metrics are refreshed when the get request is received by prometheus exporter and not every fixed time, following the guidelines by [Prometheus](https://prometheus.io/docs/instrumenting/writing_exporters/#deployment)
+ - The metrics are refreshed when the get request is received by prometheus exporter and not a fixed time, following the guidelines by [Prometheus](https://prometheus.io/docs/instrumenting/writing_exporters/#deployment)
  - Modified "http" dataset to return more metrics
  - Added "waf" dataset
- - Added workers dataset
+ - Added "workers" dataset

 ### Supported metrics